PATENT APPLICATIONS

 What protection is granted to the invention after the publication of the patent application in the IPOPHL E-Gazette and before the grant of a patent?

-Section 46 of the Intellectual Property Code of the Philippines provides that the applicant shall have all rights of a patentee against any person who uses the invention without the applicant’s authorization, provided that, such person has actual knowledge that the invention he is using is the subject matter of a published application.
+Section 46 of the Intellectual Property Code of the Philippines provides that the applicant shall have all rights of a patentee against any person who uses the invention without the applicant’s authorization, provided that, such person has actual knowledge that the invention he is using is the subject matter of a published application or received written notice that the invention he was using was the subject matter of a published application being identified in the said notice by its serial number.
 However, the action may not be filed until after the grant of the patent and not beyond four (4) years from the commission of the acts complained of.

 After publication, is there an automatic substantive examination of the patent application?